alex/what-happens-when/README.rst

 "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.
+Furthermore, as you continue typing "google.com," the browser may display additional information or options related to the search term.
+For example, it might show quick links to specific sections of the Google website or display relevant search results directly in the dropdown.
+The purpose of these enhancements is to streamline the user's browsing experience and provide quick access to frequently visited websites or relevant information.

 The "enter" key bottoms out
 ---------------------------